iq-coryp/documentation-testing/pages/api/catalog.md

 #### Response

-* [CatalogSearchResult](#CatalogSearchResult) - CatalogSearchResult resource, if any Products were found in the given Category/Classification
+* [CatalogSearchResult](#catalogsearchresult), if any Products were found in the given Category/Classification

 ###### Example